Dust Budget Crisis in Little Red Dots: Discussion

-Compiling data from extensive AGN surveys, we constrain the radiative efficiency of BHs by comparing the observed BH mass density $\rho_{\rm BH}$ to the mass accretion rate to BHs inferred from the luminosity density $\mathcal{L}$ per comoving volume in earlier epochs, known as the So{\l}tan–Paczy\'nski argument \citep{Soltan_1982,Yu_Tremaine_2002}.
+Compiling data from extensive AGN surveys, we constrain the radiative efficiency of BHs by comparing the observed BH mass density $\rho_{\rm BH}$ to the mass accretion rate to BHs inferred from the luminosity density $\mathcal{L}$ per comoving volume in earlier epochs, known as the So{\l}tan--Paczy\'nski argument \citep{Soltan_1982,Yu_Tremaine_2002}.
 This analysis suggests a radiative efficiency $\epsilon_{\rm rad}\simeq 10\%$ for AGNs at $0<z<5$ and favors modest spins of these BHs under geometrically-thin disk configuration \citep{Novikov_Thorne_1973,Shakura_Sunyaev_1973}.
-The same argument has been applied to LRD populations \citep{Inayoshi_Ichikawa_2024} by quantifying $\rho_{\rm BH}$ and $\mathcal{L}$ through integrating the LRD luminosity function and BH mass functions, respectively, under the assumption of obscured AGNs \citep{Matthee_2024,Kokorev_2024_LRDcensus,Akins_2024,Greene_2024}.
+The same argument has been applied to LRD populations \citep{Inayoshi_Ichikawa_2024} by quantifying $\rho_{\rm BH}$ and $\mathcal{L}$ through integrating the LRD luminosity function and BH mass functions, respectively, under the assumption of obscured AGNs \citep{Matthee_2024,Kokorev_2024_LRDcensus,Akins_COSMOS-Web_2025,Greene_2024}.
 The radiative efficiency results in $\epsilon_{\rm rad}\simeq 20\%$, suggesting rapid BH spins with 96\% of the maximum limit.

 We here revisit the So{\l}tan-Paczy\'nski argument for LRD populations by accounting for our conclusion that the LRD spectral features do not necessarily require heavy dust reddening of AGNs.
 Instead, the level of extinction must be modest ($A_V\lesssim 1~{\rm mag}$) to remain consistent with MIRI detection and ALMA non-detection.
 This revised extinction enables a re-evaluation of both the intrinsic AGN luminosity and single-epoch virial BH mass, $M_{\rm BH} \propto L^{1/2}$ \citep[e.g.,][]{Kaspi_2005}, using the broad-line region luminosity-size empirical relation calibrated via reverberation mapping for nearby AGNs.
 Here, $L$ refers to the AGN continuum luminosity at rest-frame 5100~{\AA} or the luminosity of the broad H$\alpha$ (H$\beta$) emission line \citep[e.g.,][]{Greene_Ho_2005,Reines_2013}, both of which are dust corrected using the inferred visual extinction $A_V$ as they lie at similar wavelengths.
-Therefore, the impact on the inferred radiative efficiency $\epsilon_{\mathrm{rad}}$ can be quantified as